-Consultants deliver on this mission through analysing organisational problem, developing plans for improvement, and sometimes supporting the implementation of those plans.
-The benefits of using consultants including gaining external, objective advice and access to the consultants’ specialised expertise.
-Consultants work across a range of industries and organisations, and can bring ‘best practices’ and experience from other organisations with them, along with their qualifications and business capabilities.
+Consultants deliver on this mission through analysing organisational problems, developing plans for improvement, and helping you implement those plans.
+You benefit by gaining external, objective advice and access to our specialised expertise.
+As consultants we work across a range of industries and organisations, and can bring ‘best practice’ and experience from other assignments with us.
+Of course we also bring accreditations, qualifications and skills.

-There is an old joke that a consultant ‘borrows your watch to tell you the time’.
-The humour points to the fact that organisations often have the seeds of an answer to their problems within them.
-A good consultant, should be expert at extracting this information.
+The old joke that a consultant ‘borrows your watch to tell you the time’, actually points to the fact that organisations often have the seeds of an answer to their problems within them.
+A great consultant must first be an expert at uncovering this information.
 But it doesn’t end there.
-With the right information and great analysis, transformation is possible, and this is the vital change of a consultancy assignment – making a difference.
+With the right information and great analysis, we can help you transform your strategy, structures, leadership, culture and performance.
+This is the vital change that a consultancy assignment should deliver – making a highly valuable difference.

 Consulting and Organisational Change

 One of the classic models of organisational change comes from Lewin - the 'Unfreeze, Change, Refreeze' model.
-While sometimes criticised as being simplistic (yes … it has to be, it's only three words!), it captures the essence of change, and consulting is often focussed on change of one sort or another.
-No organisation is every entirely static in nature, so the 'refreeze' phase realistically is a matter of setting up the new with enough inbuilt mechanisms to ensure that the solution has the best possible likelihood of meeting the brief.
-This includes monitoring, adjusting and supporting as needed.
+While sometimes criticised as being simplistic (of course; it's only three words!), it captures the essence of change.
+And consulting is often focussed on change.
+Most change models are more detailed versions of this one.

-The consultant can also bridge that gap between external and internal.
-External capability and knowledge applied to internal issues, an external party working inside the organisation, helping it optimise its structures and systems, and ultimately better achieve its goals.
+The consultant can bridge that gap between external and internal.
+This means our capability and knowledge is applied to your organisational issues.
+Having an objective external party working inside the organisation, helps you cut through to optimise structures and systems, and ultimately better achieve your goals.

-Consultancy 'gigs' often have a sense of 'mission accomplished' about them.
-At the end, we know we've achieved what we set out to do.
+Consultancy gigs should often have a sense of 'mission accomplished' about them as we approach the end.
+This is when we know we've achieved what we set out to do.
 Your organisation, business, leaders and teams are the better for it.
 Thanks for inviting us in!

 Do you think your business is too small for HR, or don't know what you can or should do to be legally compliant and operationally effective?
 Outsourcing some or all of your HR makes business sense.